azkiflay/terraform/README.md

 In the ASG resource, the number of instances have been specified using *min_size*, *max_size* and *desired_capacity*.
 In other words, the ASG launches preferably *desired_capacity*, at least *min_size*, and a maximum of *max_size* EC2 instances.

 Lastly, the ASG needs to be assigned a subnet, which can be set using *vpc_zone_identifier*.
-Virtual Private Cloud (VPC) are divided into subnets, creating smaller networks where infrastructure resources such as AWS EC2 instannces, databases and load balancers can be created.
+Virtual Private Cloud (VPC) are divided into subnets, creating smaller networks where infrastructure resources such as AWS EC2 instances, databases and load balancers can be created.
 The are *public* and *private* subnets.
 While the latter are used for backend systems and internal networks, public subnets are connected to the Internet.
 Each subnet exists in one Availability Zone (AZ), which is an isolated data center in AWS.
 Deploying instances in multiple subnets ensures the availability of services when there is downtown at a particular AZ.

 In Terraform, the *vpc_zone_identifier* is a required argument for the *aws_autoscaling_group* resource, specifying the list of subnet IDs where the ASG should launch EC2 instances.
 The ASG will distribute instances across multiple subnets and AZs for high availability.
 While a specific subnet can be assigned to the ASG, note that it is better to retrieve it using Terraform to lookup the subnet dynamically.
 The *data* resource is used to query your AWS VPC and subnets, and other existing data through the provider's APIs.
 Filters can be used to fetch information of interest (e.g., public IP address).

- To make these changes to your infrastructure code, add the following resouces to your *main.tf* file.
+ To make these changes to your infrastructure code, add the following resources to your *main.tf* file.

 ```bash
     data "aws_vpc" "default" { # Get the default VPC